tweibley/legate/README.md

 agent = ADK::Agent.new(
   name: 'my_agent',
   description: 'Description of what the agent does',
+  instruction: "You are a helpful assistant.", # Optional: Agent instructions
   tool_classes: [MyToolClass], # Explicitly list tool classes
   tool_paths: 'path/to/my/tools', # Or discover tools in a directory
   model_name: 'gemini-2.0-pro' # Optional: specify the LLM model